lynleyaldridge/webpage/content/post/2021-01-10-experimenting-with-sql/index.en.markdown

 # Introduction

 I've been wanting to document some SQL learning I've been doing lately, and was grateful to find a you tube tutorial from Andrew Couch.
 Here he talks through how to connect to a database using R Studio and query this database using SQL (from within an R Markdown document).
-In this tutorial I load csv data into a simple sql database and run some queries, to document my SQL learning journey.
+In this tutorial I follow his process to add csv data into a simple SQL database and run some queries, to document my own SQL learning journey.

 {{< youtube zAgTlZUugUE >}}